gzub04/EOPSY_lab1/Lab2/README.md

-# EOPSY lab 2
+# EOPSY - lab 2
-Second laboratory of Operating Systems class.

-### Short Description
  This program showcases how you can interact with multiple children processes and how signals work in C.

 ## Full Task
 ### PROCESSES AND SIGNALS